UrbanApps/UALogger/README.md

 `[+ loggingEnabled]` is the method UALogger uses to determine whether or not it should log a line.
 It uses the above algorithm and methods to return a simple `BOOL`.

     BOOL loggingEnabled = [UALogger loggingEnabled];

+#### Using Log Severity Levels

+UALogger can also be setup to work with log severity levels.
+Each of the three logging macros (`UALogPlain`, `UALogBasic`, and `UALogFull`) have a variation that lets you pass in a `UALoggerSeverity`:

+ - `UASLogPlain`
+ - `UASLogBasic`
+ - `UASLogFull`
+ - `UASLog` // Defaults to UASLogBasic

+The `S` stands for severity, and is the first argument in those functions.
+UALogger recognizes 5 severities:

+ - `UALoggerSeverityDebug` // Lowest log level
+ - `UALoggerSeverityInfo`
+ - `UALoggerSeverityWarn`
+ - `UALoggerSeverityError`
+ - `UALoggerSeverityFatal` // Highest Log Level

+To use the severity levels, you **MUST** set a minimumSeverity for UALogger to use:

+    [UALogger setMinimumSeverity:UALoggerSeverityWarn];

+By default, the severity is `UALoggerSeverityUnset` and thus, not used for determining when to log.
+When unset, the `[UALogger loggingEnabled]` method is used.
+Once you set the `minimumSeverity` to something else however, **ONLY** the verbosity will be used to determine when to log.

+Example:

+	[UALogger setMinimumSeverity:UALoggerSeverityWarn];
+    UASLog(UALoggerSeverityDebug,	@" - Logged with severity => UALoggerSeverityDebug");
+	UASLog(UALoggerSeverityInfo,	@" - Logged with severity => UALoggerSeverityInfo");
+	UASLog(UALoggerSeverityWarn,	@" - Logged with severity => UALoggerSeverityWarn");
+	UASLog(UALoggerSeverityError,	@" - Logged with severity => UALoggerSeverityError");
+	UASLog(UALoggerSeverityFatal,	@" - Logged with severity => UALoggerSeverityFatal");
+	UASLog(UALoggerSeverityFatal,	@" - Only 3 of the above lines are logged because they meet or exceed the minimumSeverity (UALoggerSeverityWarn)");

+After setting the `minimumSeverity`, any calls made to the non-`S` functions will not log unless you unset it.

+	[UALogger setMinimumSeverity:UALoggerSeverityDebug];
+    UALog(@"This will not log.");
+    UASLog(UALoggerSeverityDebug, @"This will log.");

+    [UALogger setMinimumSeverity:UALoggerSeverityUnset];
+    UALog(@"This will log.");
+    UASLog(UALoggerSeverityDebug, @"This will log, and the severity ignored");

 #### Recent Console Log Collecting